causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 }
 ```

-Functionality: Provides the capability of a resizable array.
+Function: Provides the capability of a resizable array.

 [ArrayList](collection_package_class.md#class-arraylistt) is a linear dynamic array that differs from [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt) by automatically resizing as needed and not requiring size specification upon creation.